HerbertHipolito/Flash-card-application/README.md

 # Features available

 * Register decks, words, and users.
-The words can be registered by youtube video id( The words said in the video will be catch and selected by you) or added one by one.
+The words can be registered by youtube video id (The words said in the video will be catch and selected by you) or added one by one.
 * Log in: The user can have many decks.
 Each deck stores cards that contain words and their translations.

 ![ezgif com-gif-maker](https://user-images.githubusercontent.com/94997683/188819484-78763003-f0f3-4d64-abec-c67d9ea0734e.gif)

 * When you access a deck, you are going to be able to see, hear, change the word rate and review the unlearned words how many times you wish.

+OBS:I'm currently remaking this project using 'React' to improve the user experience with flashcards.

->Status: Developing
+>Status: Finished